 In fact, by turning its BIM attention to the entire infrastructure supply chain, the Government estimates there is a £10 billion cost reduction opportunity.

-Therefore, over the next decade, the Government wants to use BIM technology to revolutionise the construction industry and become a global leader by combining the Internet of Things (objects embedded with electronics, software, sensor and network connectivity which can collect and exchange data), advanced data analytics and the digital economy to enable the UK to plan new infrastructure more effectively, build it at a lower cost and operate and maintain it more effectively.
+Over the next decade, the Government wants to use BIM technology to revolutionise the construction industry and become a global leader by combining the Internet of Things (objects embedded with electronics, software, sensor and network connectivity which can collect and exchange data), advanced data analytics and the digital economy to enable the UK to plan new infrastructure more effectively, build it at a lower cost and operate and maintain it more effectively.

 Although it is important that the Government vision for Digital Built Britain is observed, generally the focus should be on Level 2.
 There is concern that more focus should be given to helping companies to achieve the more immediate BIM challenges, rather than talking about something that could be ten years away.